 B. Use A Mild And Water-Soluble Cleanser

 Use a gentle cleanser that will help maintain your skin’s pH levels.
 Our skin is weakly acidic.
 Most cleansers are alkaline-based that affect the pH levels of your skin.
-Harsh cleansers eradicate your skin barrier and remove necessary oils.
+Harsh cleansers damage your skin barrier and remove necessary oils.
 A gentle, water-soluble cleanser should be ideal for your skin-type.

 C. Avoid Oil-Based Products